4700, Residential Care Services

 4731 Assessment

-If an individual is requesting Residential Care (RC) services, determine if services are open and space in an RC facility is available.
-If services are not open at that time, place the individual on the interest list.
-If funding and RC spaces are available or if the individual is released from the interest list, proceed with the eligibility determination and assessment.
+If a person requests Residential Care (RC) services, determine if services are open and if space in an RC facility is available.
+If services are not open at that time, place the person on the interest list.
+If funding and RC spaces are available or if the person is released from the interest list, proceed with the eligibility determination and assessment.

-Advise the individual of spaces available in the RC facilities in his area, and recommend that the individual visit the facilities.
-If the individual selects a facility and wants to move to the facility, continue with eligibility determination.
+Advise the person of spaces available in the RC facilities in their area.
+Recommend that the person visit the facilities.
+If the person selects a facility and wants to move to the facility, continue with eligibility determination.

 To assess if an applicant qualifies for RC, interview the applicant to determine:

-• if he meets the Community Care Services Eligibility (CCSE) income and resource limits;
+- if they meet the Community Care Services Eligibility (CCSE) income and resource limits;

-• if he has adequate income to pay the required room and board payment;
+- if they have enough income to pay the required room and board payment;

-• the extent of the applicant's functional disability by scoring his response to Form 2060, Needs Assessment Questionnaire and Task/Hour Guide;
+- the extent of the applicant's functional disability by scoring their response to Form 2060, Needs Assessment Questionnaire and Task/Hour Guide (PDF);

-• if his needs can be met adequately at an RC facility.
+- if their needs can be met adequately at an RC facility.

-An individual is, therefore, inappropriate for placement if his needs exceed the facility's capability under its licensed authority.
-In general, an RC facility may provide services to an individual whose needs correspond with those listed in the Appropriate Characteristics column of the mental and physical characteristics in Appendix VIII.
-The facility may not be capable of providing services to an individual whose needs correspond with those listed in the Inappropriate Characteristics column.
-Because each individual's case must be reviewed according to the setting in which care is to be provided, the appropriate and inappropriate characteristics are only examples.
+A person is inappropriate for placement if their needs exceed the facility's capability under its licensed authority.
+In general, an RC facility may provide services to a person whose needs correspond with those listed in the Appropriate Characteristics column of the mental and physical characteristics in Appendix VIII.
+The facility may not be capable of providing services to a person whose needs correspond with those listed in the Inappropriate Characteristics column.
+Because each person's case must be reviewed per the setting where care will be provided, the appropriate and inappropriate characteristics are only examples.

-An assessment of an individual who is being considered for RC should include review of his personal abilities to perform activities of daily living, as measured by Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, and other functional areas, such as the need:
+An assessment of a person being considered for RC should include review of their personal abilities to perform activities of daily living, as measured by Form 2060, Needs Assessment Questionnaire and Task/Hour Guide (PDF), and other functional areas, such as the need:

-• for a home or for one different from his current living environment; and
+- for a home or for one different from their current living environment; and

-By carefully assessing individuals in relation to the environment of RC facilities, the case worker will be able to develop care plans that make maximum use of the facilities' benefits.
+By carefully assessing people in relation to the environment of RC facilities, the caseworker will be able to develop care plans that make maximum use of the facilities' benefits.

-Share findings with facility staff to determine whether the individual is a suitable candidate for RC and to facilitate a smooth transition.
+Share findings with facility staff to determine if the person is a suitable candidate for RC and to facilitate a smooth transition.

-Discuss money management with the individual during the assessment.
-If the individual expresses an interest in money management, inform the facility on Form 2067, Case Information, or in the comments section of Form 2101, Authorization for Community Care Services.
-According to 40 TAC §46.61, Trust Fund Management, the facility must provide assistance to the individual in managing his finances only if the individual requests help in writing.
-The facility is not permitted to assist an individual in writing checks without first establishing a trust fund account for him.
+Discuss money management with the person during the assessment.
+If the person expresses an interest in money management, inform the facility on Form 2067, Case Information (PDF), or in the comments section of Form 2101, Authorization for Community Care Services (PDF).
+Per 40 TAC Section 46.61, Trust Fund Management, the facility must provide help to the person to manage their finances only if the person requests help in writing.
+The facility is not allowed to help a person write checks without first establishing a trust fund account for them.

 4732 Freedom of Choice